Skip to content

 Stanbic Bank empowers Gen-Z with financial literacy at third annual Youth Forum

-Our Reporter4 weeks ago03 mins
+Our Reporter4 months ago02 mins

 Stanbic Bank Uganda hosted its third annual financial literacy session for its clients’ children, a dynamic initiative aimed at equipping young Ugandans with essential financial skills to manage wealth responsibly.
 The event, held over the weekend in Kampala, brought together nearly 100 participants aged 10 to 20 for an engaging programme covering budgeting, saving, investing, and social etiquette.